c-haisten/c2c_summit/c2c-summit-lab-guide.md

 ##### Investigate for Incidents

 Exampli Corp has adopted Prisma Cloud and maintained consistent visibility on their applications.
 But seeing your resources does not make them immune to incidents during runtime.
 By using incident explorer the Exampli Corp Security team gets real-time detection and analysis of all potential threats that violate their security policies.

-Let's take a look and see if there are any incidents in Exampli Corp's cloud environment.
+Lets begin by looking at the AI powered modeling Prisma Cloud provides.
+Process level detail and critical forensic information are modeled to give both visibility and aid in investigations for indicators of compromise.
+Spend some time reviewing the forensic information Prisma Cloud provides, feel free to look back in time.

 1. Let's begin by navigating to **Monitor -> Runtime -> Incident Explorer**.
 On this screen we can view suspicious events collected get a feel for the types of incidents being reported.